sikthehedgehog/indigo/source/cabinet/docs/file_list.md

 The icon pretty much just maps to the relevant icon in VRAM.
-Icon `$00` is blank (for unused entries when the list is too short), icon `$01` is a folder (for directories), the rest just indicate for different file types.
+Icon `$00` is blank (for unused entries when the list is too short), icon `$01` is a folder (for directories), the rest just indicate for different file types (you can see a list of them in `data.68k`).

 The `$20` (an ASCII space) is just used to add padding between the icon and the filename in the list (Indigo is told to render it).